0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/swarm_qa_tools.md

 # 0L tools using swarm

 ## Purpose
-The swarm simulates a libra network by running some libra-nodes on localhost.
+The swarm simulates a diem network by running some diem nodes on localhost.
 The nodes are pre configured to be in a validator set.
-The configs for up to five libra nodes are well defined and can be accessed by specifying swarm-persona Alice, Bob, Carol, Dave and Eve.
+The configs for up to five diem nodes are well defined and can be accessed by specifying swarm persona Alice, Bob, Carol, Dave and Eve.

 ## Bringing up a swarm